CitrusPollo/mkv-batch-set-flag/README.md

 Processing a library of 180 anime episodes takes about **7 seconds** to complete.

 Furthermore, not all mkv files have the same number and order of tracks.
-A commandline argument for one mkv file might not work for the other, that's why it's important to check the tracks' properties.
+A commandline argument for one mkv file might not work for the other.
+This is why it's important to check the tracks' properties.
 But you don't have to because this program does the job for you.
+Just spare a few seconds of your time processing mkv files.
+You wouldn't want to be distracted in between episodes just to change tracks.